Red Bull: Litigation

 In 2013, Red Bull told the Redwell Brewery, a Norfolk-based micro brewery, to change its name or face legal action, because it sounded too similar to Red Bull.
 The eight-man brewery in Norwich was told its name could "confuse" customers and "tarnish" its trademark.
 The two companies reached a settlement permitting Redwell to continue using its name.

 In 2014, Red Bull entered into a US$13 million settlement to resolve two consumer class action lawsuits in the United States District Court for the Southern District of New York.
 Named as plaintiffs were Benjamin Careathers, David Wolf, and Miguel Almarez, who had sued the company claiming breach of express warranty and unjust enrichment, saying that Red Bull falsely asserted performance-enhancing benefits from the drink's ingredients which were unsubstantiated by scientific studies.
-On 1 May 2015, the Court approved the settlement, giving customers who had submitted claims the opportunity to receive a US$10 cash reimbursement or US$15 in Red Bull products within 150 days of affirmance on any appeal.
-Contrary to reports from some news outlets, the plaintiffs had not alleged that the drink did not give consumers actual wings.
+On 1 May 2015, the Court approved the settlement, giving customers who had submitted claims the opportunity to receive a US$10 cash reimbursement, or US$15 in Red Bull products, within 150 days of affirmance on any appeal.